vlOd2/MinecraftStuff/README.md

-# MinecraftMods
+# Minecraft Stuff
-A repository for all of my Minecraft mods (no source code)
+A repository for all of my Minecraft stuff

+# Contents
+This repository contains the following:
+- Mods (no source code)
+- Mappings